10 Hottest New Recycled Clothing Brands of the Year

 Price Range: $$

-Recycling Program: Tentree’s Circularity program allows customers to send back used Tentree clothing, which is then resold in their Reshop if in good condition, or responsibly recycled if not
+Recycling Program: Tentree’s Circularity program is similar to Patagonia's Worn Wear program in that it allows customers to send back used Tentree clothing.
+They resell the garments in their Reshop if in good condition, or responsibly recycle them if not

 KEY FACTS